home-assistant/home-assistant.io/source/_posts/2023-10-12-year-of-the-voice-chapter-4-wakewords.markdown

 ## Voice office hours for scientists

 We want Home Assistant to be used as a platform for scientists that are developing new wake word, speech-to-text and text-to-speech engines.
-These engines can be plugged Home Assistant’s voice pipelines using [the Wyoming protocol][wyoming].
+Working with Home Assistant allows you to try your model as part of a voice assistant in a real world scenario.
+The Home Assistant community loves new technology and will be great in testing it out and providig feedback.

+Engines can be plugged Home Assistant’s voice pipelines using [the Wyoming protocol][wyoming].
 While small, the Wyoming protocol can be tricky to get right for first time integrators.
 If you’re such a person, reach out to us at [voice@nabucasa.com](mailto:voice@nabucasa.com) and we’ll help you integrate.

 ## What's next